Thanuga/Web-Agency/README.md

 # Web-Agency

-This project was created by THILIPKUMAR Thanuga B3.
+This project was created by KONESWARAN Pratheepa & THILIPKUMAR Thanuga B3.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.5.